How big should a hamster cage be? Our vet weighs in and explains

 • Ventilation possibilities

-Best style of hamster cage
+Types of hamster cage

-In terms of creating the most amount of space, fun and excitement for your hamster, modular systems that can be expanded offer maximum flexibility.
+In terms of creating the most amount of space, fun, and excitement for your hamster, modular systems that can be expanded offer maximum flexibility.
 It’s important however to remember that there should still be one large “continuous” expanse of space, even if you have multiple tubes and modules coming from the main area.

 Aquarium-type hamster cages have their advantages, as they offer a bit more security for those who are anxious about the hamster escaping.
-But it tends to be hard to find one which offers an adequate amount of space, and they can also be quite heavy to move around.
+But it tends to be hard to find one that offers an adequate amount of space, and they can also be quite heavy to move around.

 How to clean a hamster cage